Snap Fits

 Side clearance

-Start around 0.2–0.4 mm per side for sliding past/aligning features in typical FDM.
+Start around 0.2–0.4 mm per side for guiding and sliding features in typical FDM.

 Vertical clearance